- Food and Cooking»

 The ingredients needed to make the juice are simple, just star fruit, sugar (or your choice of sweetener) and water.
 That's it!

 It's unlikely your star fruits will all be at the same point of ripeness, mine weren't either and that's okay.
 If your fruit isn't prepacked in the supermarket, then carefully examine them for soft spots before purchasing.
-The skins are fragile and once damaged, begin to rot.
+The skins are fragile and once damaged, begin to rot quickly.
 The ridges should be firm and not floppy, if they are slightly green, that's okay.
-Avoid buying any which are brown as they may be too ripe.
+Avoid buying any which are turning brown as they may be overripe.
 If you buy the ones with a greenish tinge, they will ripen up nicely at home in your fruit bowl.

 - Start by washing your fruit.
 Place them in a colander and rinse with running water.
 Cut out any soft spots and discard.
 If there are any bits of stem attached remove this as well.

 - Now cut into pieces.
 As you can see from my images, my chunks are quite large, the fruits are juicy so this isn't a problem.
 There is no need to remove the seeds, we will be doing this at the end.
 I fill my blender almost to the top.
 You don't want it to splash out so leave a little space.
 I used 7 fruits of varying sizes.
-Reserve a few slices for decoration.
+Reserve a few slices for decoration if you want to jazz up your presentation.

 - I use about 1/3 cup of white sugar which makes a juice which is tangy enough but not too sweet.
 You will have to judge this for yourself.
 The quantity of sugar you use may be different.